vodaza36/obsidian-insight-engine/instructions.md

 - Organize the code by features

 ## Features
-- Scan the vault and generate a list of tags
+- Scan the current note and generate a list of tags the will be suggested to the user
-- Scan the vault and assign tags to notes based on the existings tags

 ## UI
 - On the plugin settings page the user must confirm to scan the vault for tags